 There are several options for materials to use for your retaining wall.
 Wood, natural stones, bricks, poured concrete, and concrete retaining wall blocks are among some of the most common.

-Whether you are building the wall to prevent soil erosion or establishing tiered walls to make a garden more functional, BaseCore Geocell is a material that will last and offer the support and ease of use you need.
+Whether you are building the wall to prevent soil erosion or establishing tiered walls to make a garden more functional, PaveCore and BaseCore Geocell a materials that will last and offer the support and ease of use you need.
 The benefits of geocell are many:

 Ease of Use: While a row of blocks may be sturdy and able to withstand pressure, installation requires much more effort.
 Geocell is lightweight, easily transported, and easily maneuvered for the shape of the wall you have designed.
 It is ideal for both cut and fill retention projects.
 While it is best to consult engineers no matter what material you choose, using geocell for your wall will significantly reduce the number of specialists required to achieve installation.